mshkrebtan/notes.maxie.xyz/notes/index.md

   - navigation
 ---

-# Welcome
+# About Me

-Hi!

-My name is M. Shkrebtan.
-I am glad that you have stumbled across this website of mine!
+**My name is Maksim Shkrebtan.
+I am a software engineer, a husband and a father of 2 little girls.**

-Here I publish some of my personal notes on various topics.
-Feel free to read them, share with your friends and leave comments!

-In the *Table of contents* section, you will find all the tags for quicker navigation.
-Below you will also see all the pages that I put tags on.
+This is my personal website where I publish my notes, thoughts and whatnot.
+I sincerely believe that sharing knowledge leads humanity to a better future.
+And the more we share, the faster we get there.

+## What I Do

+I am a software engineer focusing on **site reliability**.
+While I graduated from the university as an _information security_ specialist, my true passion has always been _networks_ and _operating systems_.
+My work includes managing application platforms (e.g. Kubernetes), configuring internetworks (Site-to-Site VPN, IPsec, GRE, VLAN) and providing observability of distributed systems.
+Check my [LinkedIn profile](https://linkedin.com/in/mshkrebtan) if you want to know more!

+At this website, I will be publishing notes on the topics that excite me, including:

+- audio;
+- ergonomics at work;
+- languages;
+- networking;
+- online privacy;
+- operating systems;
+- professional tools (Unix shells, Emacs);
+- typesetting (ebooks, LaTeX);
+- and many others.

 ---
+## All Pages and Tags
+Below you will see all the pages that I have already published, grouped by tags.
 [TAGS]